-\end{enumerate} \end{lemma} Since its introduction, Finsler's lemma (Lemma~\ref{lem:sfl}) has found application in many optimization and control problems.
+\begin{lemma} Let $M$ and $N$ be symmetric matrices.
+Then, the following statements are equivalent: \begin{enumerate}[labelindent=5pt,labelwidth=\widthof{\ref{item:S2}},itemindent=0em,leftmargin=!,label=(S\arabic*)] \item there exists $\alpha\in\mathbb{R}$ such that $M+\alpha N\succ 0$; \item $x^\top Mx> 0$ for all $x\in\mathbb{R}^n\setminus\{0\}$ with $x^\top Nx=0$. \end{enumerate} \end{lemma} Since its introduction, Finsler's lemma (Lemma~\ref{lem:sfl}) has found application in many optimization and control problems.
 This includes, for example, the analysis of piecewise linear systems with sliding modes, where Lemma~\ref{lem:sfl} is used for formulating tractable conditions in the form of linear matrix inequalities (LMIs) that guarantee the decrease of a quadratic function on the sliding surface \cite{Heemels2008}.
-A related example comes from the stability and performance analysis of projection-based controllers, where part of the controller states are kept into constraint sets by means of projection and Lemma~\ref{lem:sfl} is crucial for analyzing the closed-loop system behaviour on the boundary of this constraint set, see, e.g.,~\cite{Deenen2021b,vandenEijnden2022}.
-In optimization literature, Lemma~\ref{lem:sfl} is used, for instance, in the the analysis of augmented Lagrangian algorithms, where $M$ corresponds to the Hessian of the Lagrangian, and $N$ typically relates to the active constraint normals.
+A related example comes from the stability and performance analysis of projection-based controllers, where some of the controller states are kept into constraint sets by means of projection.
+There, Lemma~\ref{lem:sfl} is crucial for analyzing the closed-loop system behaviour on the boundary of the constraint set, see, e.g.,~\cite{Deenen2021b,vandenEijnden2022}.
+In the optimization literature, Lemma~\ref{lem:sfl} is used, for instance, in the analysis of augmented Lagrangian algorithms.
+There, the matrix $M$ corresponds to the Hessian of the Lagrangian and $N$ typically relates to the active constraint normals.
 Other noteworthy applications include data-driven and model predictive control~\cite{vanWaarde2021,Nguyen2023}, robust controller synthesis~\cite{Xie1992,Oliveira2007}, and observer design~\cite{Meijer2022-nl-obs-arxiv}.
-All in all, Finsler's lemma has certainly proven to be an indispensable tool in optimization and control theory.
+All in all, Finsler's lemma has proven to be an indispensable tool in optimization and control theory.